 5. Reproduce or cause to be reproduced essential records and prescribe the place and manner of their safekeeping.

-7. Request transmittal of the originals of records produced or reproduced by agencies of the state or its political subdivisions pursuant to section 41-151.16 or certified negatives, films or electronic media of such originals, or both, if in the director's judgment such records may be of historical or other value.
+7. Request transmittal of the originals of records produced or reproduced by agencies of this state or its political subdivisions pursuant to section 41-151.16 or certified negatives, films or electronic media of such originals, or both, if in the director's judgment such records may be of historical or other value.

 8. On request, assist and advise in the establishment of records management programs in the legislative and judicial branches of this state and provide program services similar to those available to the executive branch of state government pursuant to this article.

-B. A records services fund is established consisting of monies deposited pursuant to subsection A, paragraphs 9 and 10 of this section.
+B. The records services fund is established consisting of monies deposited pursuant to subsection A, paragraphs 9 and 10 of this section.
 The director shall administer the fund for the purposes provided in subsection A of this section.
 Monies in the fund are subject to legislative appropriation and are exempt from the provisions of section 35-190 relating to lapsing of appropriations.